 Radiculopathy is described as a variety of conditions that compress the nerve roots, resulting in symptoms such as pain, tingling, numbness and muscle weakness.
 In the spine, radiculopathy can be caused by conditions such as a herniated (prolapsed) disc, bone spurs caused by osteoarthritis and many other types of spine degeneration.

 In most cases, radiculopathy can be treated with a simple course of conservative techniques, although it is important to understand that some patients do require surgical intervention for satisfactory relief.
 Read on to learn about the treatment options for radiculopathy, including the nonsurgical therapies and surgical approaches available for this condition.

-Neck and back pain is something that nearly everyone experiences to a certain degree.
-We have all felt aches and pains at some point in our lives.
+Neck and back pain is something that nearly everyone experiences at some point in their lives.
 For the most part, this discomfort lasts a day or two before disappearing.
-Radiculopathy occurs when the discomfort is caused by the impingement upon a spinal nerve root.
+Radiculopathy occurs when the discomfort is caused by the compression of a spinal nerve root.
 It may require more extensive treatment than typical soreness.
-Symptomatic relief can usually be accomplished with conservative, non-surgical treatments, many of which can be performed within the comforts of the home.
+Symptomatic relief can usually be accomplished with conservative treatments, many of which can be performed within the comforts of the home.

-- Pain medication, analgesics, non-steroidal anti-inflammatories and muscle relaxants
+- Pain medication, nonsteroidal anti-inflammatory drugs (NSAIDs) and muscle relaxants

-- Heat therapy to increase blood circulation and facilitate the healing process
+- Heat massages to increase blood circulation and facilitate the healing process

 - Cold therapy to reduce swelling